bpm-crafters/process-engine-adapters-camunda-7/docs/reference-c7-remote.md

 </dependency>
 ```

+### Jackson compatibility

+The remote adapter starter supports both Jackson 2 and Jackson 3 for adapter-side serialization.

+- Spring Boot 3 applications typically resolve to Jackson 2.
+- Spring Boot 4 applications typically resolve to Jackson 3.
+- The remote adapter does not require embedded Camunda Spin, so the embedded Spin limitation does not apply to the adapter runtime here.

+That means Jackson 3 is a supported and expected choice for remote Spring Boot 4 applications.
+If the remote Camunda 7
+engine itself uses Spin for JSON variables, that remains a concern of the remote engine runtime, not of the adapter
+starter.

 ### Feign client vs official external client for service tasks

 | Topic | Feign client | Official external client |